vvvv/The-Gray-Book/reference/extending/writing-nodes.md

 ![](../../images/reference/extending/csharp-reference.png)
 <center>A .csproj file referenced in a .vl document</center>

+> NOTE
+> Don't use referenced .csproj files when you're working on a library you're going to ship as a NuGet!
+It would force the whole package and all packages that depend on it editable, meaning you'd lose the benefit of a [read-only package](../language/compilation.md#read-only-packages).

+## Create the node
+Open the [NodeBrowser](../../hde/the_nodebrowser.md) and find the methods and classes of your c# file by their names.

 The Static Utils templates' code for example will then translate to the following node in VL: